's former mascot, before Sonic the Hedgehog

 - Gosh Dang It to Heck!: "Darn it, I lose."

-- Guide Dang It: Alex Kidd In High Tech World has a section to where Alex needs to bypass a guard in village to continue his quest.
-All the apparent solutions turns out to be Red Herrings, the actual solution is to pray 108 times in front of a shrine.
+- Guide Dang It: Alex Kidd: High-Tech World has a section to where Alex needs to bypass a guard in village to continue his quest.
+All the apparent solutions turn out to be Red Herrings, the actual solutions involve talking to the right people at the right in-game time, or praying 108 times in front of a shrine.
 Doing anything else will result in either running out of in-game time or getting arrested.
-Given that the game was originally based on an anime, it's somewhat plausible that a Japanese player could figure it out, but it is extremely unlikely that a Western player could intuit this solution thanks to the change in setting that strips all context that could hint toward this.
+Given that the game was originally based on an anime, it's somewhat plausible that a Japanese player could figure it out, but it is extremely unlikely that a Western player could intuit either solution thanks to the change in setting that strips all context that could hint toward this.

 - Luck-Based Mission: There are items in Miracle World and Enchanted Castle that allow you to see your opponent's moves in a Rock-Paper-Scissors match, which help because you're pretty much lost without them. (unless you know the patterns beforehand...)